Aliases for CD8B Gene

 GeneCards Summary for CD8B Gene

 CD8B (CD8b Molecule) is a Protein Coding gene.
-Diseases associated with CD8B include mucinous stomach adenocarcinoma.
-Among its related pathways are Immune System and Infectious disease.
+Diseases associated with CD8B include Mucinous Stomach Adenocarcinoma.
+Among its related pathways are Infectious disease and NF-kappaB Signaling.
 GO annotations related to this gene include coreceptor activity and MHC class I protein binding.

 UniProtKB/Swiss-Prot for CD8B Gene

 Identifies cytotoxic/suppressor T-cells that interact with MHC class I bearing targets.
 CD8 is thought to play a role in the process of T-cell mediated killing.